 Chail is a charming village perched on top of three hills in the mountainous Himachal Pradesh.
 Like the numerous hill stations of Himachal, Chail is a bountiful place full of natural whispers.
 In this beautiful region, Jungle Livinn is a set of 20 gorgeously set Swiss tents letting you stay in total luxury.
 This place has loads of adventurous options like trekking the mountains, rappelling a hillock, hiking through the village or simply enjoying the wondrous view from the tent.
 The Swiss tents have redefined camping with luxury.

 This is a campsite which is located on what we can call the Indianised-Beach.
 Sprawled along 800 acres of land, this camp falls on the way to Deoprayag.
 It is a famous site among companies which often send their employees here to recharge themselves.
-Aptly surrounded by forests on three sides, it is magical during the sunrise and sunset.
-The perfect place to just relax or play volleyball along the beach.
-You can also take a lone walk around the campsite and de-stress yourself.
+Aptly surrounded by forests on three sides, it is magical during the sunrise and sunset — the perfect place to relax or play volleyball along the beach.
+You can also take alone walk around the campsite and de-stress yourself.

 Located in the Ranthambore, Rajasthan, the Sher Bargh is best described as an intimate camping experience.
 There are 12 tented suites which have been hand stitched and decorated with vintage furniture.
 It recreates the era of British safari camps with air conditioning, attached bathrooms, and private veranda.
 As if this wasn’t enough, the suites also have a private Jacuzzi!
 Apart from these amenities, there is a spa, swimming pool, free Wi-Fi, and an organic garden.
 This does take camping to a whole new level.